Cassdaspella/planningCalender/README.md

-# planningCalendar
+# planningCalender
-A Terminal Based Planning Calender
+A Terminal-Based Planning Calender
+(Yes I realize that I have been misspelling Calendar this entire time)

 option 1: Event Planner